Klik hier vir Afrikaans.

 I have stored the original photos chronologically into archival safe photo albums, including as much info as I have.
 The photos are numbered and copied onto a list.

 Many photos had no information, which left me with some Orphans.
-I use a K and Company-SMASH Collection-Pen and Glue Stick-Black, which is Archival and acid free.
+I use a K and Company-SMASH Collection-Pen and Glue Stick-Black, which is Archival and acid free to write on the backs.

-I find the best way to mark photos at the back, is to print the captions on acid free paper on the computer, cut it out and then paste it on the back with an acid-free glue stick.
+I found another good way to mark photos at the back, is to print the captions on acid free paper on the computer, cut it out and then paste it on the back with an acid-free glue stick.

 Click above for more info.